MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-known-issues.md

 - Some spell checker suggestions for English can be inaccurate.
 A Windows fix is pending, with an estimated rollout date of January.
 Users can choose to disable spell checking from the settings page until then.
 - Scheduling a Teams Live Event redirects to the classic Teams web experience.
 This will continue to work even after the deprecation of classic Teams.
 - Producing a Teams Live Event will be available in the new Microsoft Teams Desktop client in March.
 Until then, you need to switch back to classic Teams to produce a Teams Live Event.
 - Users are unable to see the presence of other users under the Organization tab in 1:1 chats.
 Restart your new Teams client or browser window to resolve.
-Still an issue for offline contacts.
+This is still an issue for offline contacts.
 - New Teams client isn't respecting the date time formats set in the OS.
 This affects both 12h/24h time formatting and date formatting in the product.
 A fix is pending; check back for updates.
 - The app will crash if users hit enter instead of clicking the *Create* button after entering the team name in the team creation wizard.
 - Newly created private channels won't show up in the left rail until the page is reloaded or users move to another screen and come back.